Advanced Software (return to the homepage)

 How can social care providers help prevent stress and burnout?

-63% of CEO’s surveyed as part of our Care Trends Report 2023 say they plan to get more support to help them manage the levels of stress and inability to cope within their organisation.
+81% of CEOs surveyed as part of our Care Trends Report 2024 plan to get more support to help them manage the levels of stress and inability to cope within their organisation.
 And after researching the challenges around this important topic, we have come up with some strategies that can hopefully help.

 1. Offer resources and support